microsoft/code-with-engineering-playbook/docs/continuous-integration/inclusive-linting.md

   ^
 ```

-It can be run locally on your machine or on a CI/CD system, even being offered as a [GitHub Action].
-More information about configuration and usage is available in the `woke` [docs].
+`woke` can be run locally on your machine or CI/CD system and is also available as a [GitHub Action].
+For more information about configuration and usage, see the official [docs].

 [`woke`]: https://github.com/get-woke/woke
 [GitHub Action]: https://github.com/marketplace/actions/run-woke